White Tara (Tib.: Drolkar)

 These seven eyes enable her to clearly ‘see’ all beings.

 Carmen regularly offers White Tara workshops.
-The sketches and painting below are made by her students.
-If you want to learn how to draw or paint a thangka of White Tara yourself, please see the upcoming thangka classes section.
+The drawings and paintings below are made by her students.

 Related to this subject: